Re-Elect Andrew

 Build Relationships with Regional Partners

-The Town has spent, or plans to spend, over $2,000,000 since 2018 in litigation alone
+The Town has spent, or plans to spend, over $5,000,000 since 2018 in litigation alone.
+Instead of improving relationships, they have burned bridges with some of our closest partners.

 Click here to read my stance and solutions on the topic